-- Fire doors are clearly marked, never obstructed and easily opened from inside. - Our emergency evacuation procedures are:- - Clearly displayed in the premises; - Explained to new members of staff, volunteers and parents; and are practised regularly - > Records are kept of fire drills and the servicing of fire safety equipment is undertaken by the preschool.
+- > Fire doors are clearly marked, never obstructed and easily opened from inside. - Our emergency evacuation procedures are:- - Clearly displayed in the premises; - Explained to new members of staff, volunteers and parents; and are practised regularly - Records are kept of fire drills and the servicing of fire safety equipment is undertaken by Featherstone Wood School.